 Hitting M-x slime will launch a new Clojure session in

-a *slime-repl* buffer.
+buffer.
 You can also interact with

-the *inferior-lisp* buffer, but the slime-repl buffer provides
+buffer, but the slime-repl buffer provides

 a higher-level interface with a few extra niceties.
 The REPL